citizenfx/fivem-docs/content/docs/developers/server-security.md

 ```
 sv_kick_players_cnl_timeout_sec
 ```
-This is the timeout at which the server will kick the player.
-(EX: if this is 600, kick them after 10 minutes of no CnL connection).
+This is the timeout at which the server will kick the player. (e.g., if this is 600, kick them after 10 minutes of no CnL connection).

 ```
 sv_kick_players_cnl_update_rate_sec